Homemade Pita Bread

 Balls of dough on baking sheets

 Then, divide the dough into balls.
 This recipe makes 12 small flatbreads, so you’ll split it up into 12 equal parts.
-Cover the balls, and let them rise for 20 more minutes.
+Cover the balls, and let the dough rest for 20 more minutes.

 How to make pita bread

 Next, roll out the pita bread!
-Use a rolling pin to roll the dough balls into 1/4 to 1/2-inch thick circles.
+Use a rolling pin to roll the dough balls into 1/4 to 1/2-inch thick circles on a lightly floured surface.
 Keep any dough you’re not working with covered as you roll out the pita.

 Dough on a baking sheet